johntam/OpenTOMS/README.md

 	> Apache user) can read the files.
 Also important that www-data can browse all folders (set the
 	> x on the folders)
 	>
-	> Ensure that all directories under /app/tmp/cache are chmoded 777.
+	> Ensure that the /app/tmp/cache folder and all its subfolders are chmod'ed 777.

 7. CakePHP uses an ACL system to control access to pages.
 The ACL parameters are stored in the aros, acos and aros_acos tables in the database.
 These tables can be initialised by running the